1Inevitable1/CHURPRIMO/README.md

 At its core, CHURPRIMO models coherence as a recursive process.
 It tracks how intent enters a system, how it amplifies through interaction, where rupture occurs, and whether the system can return, recalibrate, and persist without degradation.

-This is not AI safety theater.
+This is not AI safety.
 This is interaction physics.

 CHURPRIMO is designed as a runtime governance layer, not a belief system, policy document, or static ruleset.
 It does not prescribe behavior.
 It measures phase, detects drift, and enables systems to regain coherence while remaining agentic.